 ● Fully booked

-The Life Room, The Royal Academy Schools
+The Life Drawing Room, Royal Academy Schools

-£380.
-Includes all materials, light refreshments throughout and a drinks reception at the end of week six.
+£420.
+Includes all materials, light refreshments at the beginning of each day and wine reception at the end of day one.